moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/impacted_features/ci-runners.md

 decoupling model: push model and it opens a way to offer stateful communication with GitLab runners (ex. gRPC or Websockets).

+It may be worth review this idea as an improvement in Cells 1.5 or Cells 2.0.

 ## 4. Evaluation

 Considering all options it appears that the most promising solution is to: